 The wallet is delivered in a sealed package.
 This enables users to know if the package has been tampered with before delivery.
 There are clear set-up instructions provided in the box.
 It is important for users to pay close attention when recording the recovery seed.
 This enables users to recover their funds in the case that the device gets lost or stolen.
 It is also important to store the recovery seed safely as if another person were to access the recovery seed, it would be possible for them to access the user’s funds on another device.

 Once the public key for the wallet is known, users can easily receive Bitcoin Cash transactions.
 If users wish to monitor their Bitcoin Cash balance or send transactions, they can connect the device to a computer.
 When connected to the computer, there is a Chrome-based app which users can use to manage their account.

 The interface is straightforward and clear to use.
-There are also mobile wallets which support importing the Ledger Nano S wallet so that users can monitor their balance via their mobile.
+There are also mobile wallets that support importing the Ledger Nano S wallet so that users can monitor their balance via their mobile.
 This also enables users to generate a QR code on their mobile to easily receive transactions.
 You can learn more in our Ledger Nano S review.

 Trezor is another one of the leading hardware wallet providers which also supports Bitcoin Cash.
 Trezor have been the longest operating of the three major wallet providers.
 The wallet was developed by SatoshiLabs and the initial model was released in 2014.
 The initial version was the Model One.
 Satoshi Labs more recently released the Model T. The main differentiator is that the Model T has a colour touchscreen and no buttons.